-Because LinkedIn has become one of the most popular professional online networks, it has become a victim of occasional online scams.
-Scammers send LinkedIn users emails that appear to be from LinkedIn but are not.
-The scammers either infect your computer with malicious software or steal your personal information.
+LinkedIn is one of the most popular professional online networks, and its users are sometimes targeted by online scammers.
+These scammers may send LinkedIn users emails that appear to be from LinkedIn but are not, either infecting your computer with malicious software or stealing your personal information.

 Common LinkedIn Scams and How to Avoid Them

-Below are a few common scams, and how you can protect yourself and your personal information.
+Below are a few common LinkedIn scams and tips for protecting yourself and your personal information.

 LinkedIn Scam #1: Fake Member Invitation

-One common email scam is a fake email inviting you to connect with another LinkedIn member.
+One of the most common LinkedIn scams is a fake email inviting you to connect with another LinkedIn member.
 The email will look very similar to an authentic LinkedIn email, and might even contain the LinkedIn logo.
-It will either ask you to click on a link to "visit your inbox now," or will ask you to "accept" or "ignore" the invitation.
+It may ask you to click on a link to "visit your inbox now," or ask you to "accept" or "ignore" the invitation.

 If you click any of these links, the link will bring you to a compromised website that will download malicious software onto your computer.